Skip to main content

 How Do Progestogens Alter Estrogens Cardiovascular Effects?

-The addition of a progestogen to can modify the cardiovascular outcomes through several mechanisms.
+The addition of a progestogen to estrogen therapy can modify the cardiovascular outcomes through several mechanisms.
 The primary concern is the potential to blunt the positive lipid changes induced by estrogen.
 Oral estrogen therapy is known to increase HDL cholesterol and decrease LDL cholesterol.
 Certain synthetic progestins can dampen this beneficial effect, which is a key consideration for long-term heart health.

 The following list outlines the primary pathways through which different progestogens can influence cardiovascular health: